zuai-logo

 What are the differences between open and closed systems?

-Open System: Allows exchange of both matter and energy with surroundings. | Closed System: Allows exchange of energy but not matter with surroundings.
+Open System: Exchanges both matter and energy with surroundings. | Closed System: Exchanges energy but not matter with surroundings.

-What are the differences between Kinetic and Potential Energy?
+What are the differences between kinetic and potential energy?

-Kinetic Energy: Energy of motion. | Potential Energy: Energy of position or configuration.
+Kinetic Energy: Energy of motion, depends on mass and velocity. | Potential Energy: Energy of position/configuration, depends on position or deformation.

 What are the differences between Work and Power?

-Work: Transfer of energy by a force acting over a distance. | Power: Rate at which work is done or energy is transferred.
+Work: Energy transferred by a force acting over a distance. | Power: Rate at which work is done or energy is transferred.

 What is the definition of Work?